mbilab/sequenceLOGO/README.md

 ### online service
 http://weblogo.threeplusone.com/create.cgi, would be look like this

 ![](images/1.PNG)

 After
 1. Select fasta file
 2. Adjust expected scheme
 3. Click to gernerate

 ![](images/2.PNG)

-supposed to get a sequence LOGO like this
+supposed to get a sequence LOGO like this.

 ![](images/EUK,Signalp,positive_samples.png)